 Accounts receivable is composed principally of trade accounts receivable that arise primarily from the sale of goods or services on account and is stated at historical cost.
 A substantial portion of Griffon's trade receivables are from customers of HBP, of which the largest customer is Home Depot, whose financial condition is dependent on the construction and related retail sectors of the economy.
 In addition, a significant portion of Griffon's trade receivables are from one Plastics customer, P&G, whose financial condition is dependent on the consumer products and related sectors of the economy.
-Telephonics sells its products to domestic and international government agencies, as well as commercial customers.
-As a percentage of consolidated accounts receivable, the U.S. Government was 20%, while Home Depot and P&G were under 10%.
+As a percentage of consolidated accounts receivable, U.S. Government related programs was 18%, while Home Depot and P&G were each under 10%.
 Griffon performs continuing evaluations of the financial condition of its customers, and although Griffon generally does not require collateral, letters of credit may be required from customers in certain circumstances.

 Trade receivables are recorded at the stated amount, less allowance for doubtful accounts and, when appropriate, for customer program reserves and cash discounts.
 The allowance represents estimated uncollectible receivables associated with potential customer defaults on contractual obligations (usually due to customers' potential insolvency).
 The allowance for doubtful accounts includes amounts for certain customers where a risk of default has been specifically identified, as well as an amount for customer defaults based on a formula when it is determined the risk of some default is probable and estimable, but cannot yet be associated with specific customers.
 The provision related to the allowance for doubtful accounts was recorded in SG&A expenses.

 Customer program reserves and cash discounts are netted against accounts receivable when it is customer practice to reduce invoices for these amounts.
-The amount netted against accounts receivable in 2011 and 2010 was \$12,683 and \$11,827, respectively.
+The amount netted against accounts receivable in 2012 and 2011 was \$8,653 and \$12,683, respectively.